icpc/ccs-specs/Contest_API.md

-When there is a failure using any method the response message body must include a JSON object that contains the properties 'code' (a number, identical to the HTTP status code returned) and 'message' (a string) with further information suitable for the user making the request, as per the following example:
+When there is a failure using any method the response message body must include a JSON object that contains the properties 'code' (a number, identical to the HTTP status code returned) and 'message' (a string) with further information suitable for the client making the request, as per the following example:

 ```json